codas-hep/codas-hep.github.io/content/pages/index.md

-Title: Intel ROOT Parallel Computing Center
+Title: COmputation and DAta Science for High Energy Physics
-date: 2017-02-20 10:53
+date: 2017-03-20 10:53
 save_as: index.html
 Authors: Peter Elmer
-Summary: Summary of the Princeton Intel ROOT Parallel Computing Center Project
+Summary: Summary of the COmputation and DAta Science for High Energy Physics
 Template: homepage

+COmputation and DAta Science for High Energy Physics

 Coming Soon....

-The Princeton/Intel Parallel Computing Center to modernize [ROOT](https://root.cern.ch/) (IPCC ROOT) is funded via Intel's [Intel Parallel Computing Center (IPCC)](https://software.intel.com/en-us/ipcc) program.